orestbida/cookieconsent/docs/advanced/custom-attribute.md

 ```

 ## show-consentModal
 Use this value to show the `consentModal`.
-If the consent modal does not exist, it will be recreated on the fly.
+If the consent modal does not exist, it will be generated on the fly.

 **Example** <br>
 ```html